membraneframework-labs/guide/chapter1/pipeline.md

 The given `.mp3` file should be played on default device in your system.
 Please use `.mp3` that has no ID3 or ID3v2 tags.

-You can also clone demo from [here](https://github.com/membraneframework/membrane-demo/tree/v0.2) that contains `.mp3` file without tags.
+The [demo available here](https://github.com/membraneframework/membrane-demo/tree/v0.2) contains an `.mp3` file without tags.